yawaramin/fun-sql/README.md

 - `float`
 - `int64`
 - `bool`
-- `some option` where `some` is a type which can be derived.
+- `t option` where `t` is a type which can be derived.
 This can be used to represent a nullable type.

 It also supports custom types as long as the type is in a module which conforms